armory/documentation/_user_guides/kubernetes-v2.md

 ## Creating a Kubernetes V2 Pipeline

 ### Configuring The Pipeline Trigger
-We'll begin by creating a pipeline that is triggered from Kuberentes artifacts delivered through Github.
+We'll begin by creating a pipeline that is triggered from Kuberentes artifacts and delivered through Github.
 Below we'll define two artifacts that will be deployed as Kuberenetes manifests: `deployment.yml` and `config-map.yml` which are valid Kubernetes manifests.
 Make sure to select the source as `Github`.

 ![artifacts](https://cl.ly/091z2h232r0d/page.png)